Television in the United Kingdom: The rise of television in the UK

 Until 1957, television in the United Kingdom could not air from 6.00 pm to 7.00 pm.
 This was called the "Toddlers' Truce", in which the idea was that parents could put their children to bed before primetime television would commence; this restriction was lifted in 1957.
 However, on Sundays, television remained off the air from 6.00 pm to 7.00 pm.
 This was in response to religious leaders' fears that television would interfere with people attending church services.
 In 1958, a compromise was reached, in which only religious programming could be aired during this time slot.
 The restriction was lifted in January 1972.

 The Postmaster General allowed exemptions to the regulations.
 All schools programming, adult education, religious programming, state occasions, political broadcasts and Welsh language programming were totally exempt from the restrictions.
 Sport and outside broadcasting events were given a separate quota of broadcasting hours which could be used in a year, starting off at 200 hours a year in the mid 1950s, rising to a quota of 350 hours a year by the late 1960s.
 Broadcasting on Christmas Eve, Christmas Day, Boxing Day, New Year's Eve and New Year's Day was also exempt from the tightly controlled restrictions.

 The election of a Conservative government in June 1970 brought in changes to the control of broadcasting hours.
 At first, the typical broadcasting day was extended to 8 hours a day, with an increase in exemptions over Christmas, and an increase in the sport/outside broadcasting quota.
 On 19 January 1972, the then Minister for Posts and Telecommunications, Christopher Chataway, announced to the British House of Commons that all restrictions on broadcasting hours on television would be lifted from that day, with the broadcasters allowed to set their own broadcasting hours from then on.
 By November 1972, a full daytime schedule had been launched on ITV from 9.30 am each day, with the BBC also expanding their schedules to include more daytime programming.

 The UK Government previously appointed people to the BBC's Board of Governors, a body responsible for the general direction of the organisation, and appointment of senior executives, but not its day-to-day management.
 From 2007, the BBC Trust replaced the Board of Governors.
 It is operationally independent of BBC management and external bodies, and aims to act in the best interests of licence fee payers.

-Commercial television was first introduced in the United Kingdom in 1955.
-Unlike the US, there was a distinct split between advertisements and programming.
-Advertisers purely purchased spots within pre-defined breaks within programming, and had no connection to the programme content.
-The content and nature of adverts was strictly controlled by the ITA, the body controlling commercial television.